Top Shelf has moved to 333 N. Washington

 Why is this happening?

 If you’re interested in what precipitated this move, please look for a new blog post which speaks to some of the reasons we are making the changes.
-This move is a positive change and one that has came about quickly.
+This move is a positive change and one that came about quickly.
+We accepted a very fair offer to sell our building.
+It was time, and after 25 years it hasn’t been an easy task to move out.
 Sadly, online articles and newspaper articles have been been either totally inaccurate (no fact checking) or written from an angle suggesting that our business had fallen on hard times because of the demise of formal dress codes inside corporations.

 A Word About Alteration Services